scikit-hep/uproot3/README.md

 The following features are planned:

    * reading "leaf list" and fixed-sized leaf arrays as Numpy recarrays and multidimensional shapes;
-   * writing flat TTrees (not structrued and not from the same file as reading);
+   * writing flat TTrees (not structrued, and also not from the same file as reading);
    * reading a few basic types of non-TTree objects, relelvant for analysis, such as histograms and graphs;
    * import-on-demand connections to Pandas, Keras, TensorFlow, PySpark, etc.;
-   * conveniences for dealing with large sets of files (TChain equivalent).

 ## Acknowledgements